KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 }
 ```

-The following image (adapted from the [glTF concepts section](https://github.com/KhronosGroup/glTF/tree/master/specification#concepts)) gives an overview of the top-level elements of a glTF:
+The following image (adapted from the [glTF concepts section](https://github.com/KhronosGroup/glTF/tree/master/specification#concepts)) gives an overview of the top-level elements of the JSON part of a glTF asset:

 <p align="center">
 <img src="images/gltfJsonStructure.png" /><br>